Floorp-Projects/Floorp/devtools/client/framework/browser-toolbox/README.md

 The startup sequence of the browser toolbox begins in the target Firefox.

-`browser-toolbox/Launcher.jsm` will be first reponsible for creating a remote DebuggerServer.
-This new DebuggerServer runs in the parent process but is separated from any existing DevTools DebuggerServer that spawned earlier for regular DevTools usage.
-Thanks to this, we will be able to debug files loaded in those regular DebuggerServers used for content toolboxes, about:debugging, ...
+`browser-toolbox/Launcher.jsm` will be first reponsible for creating a remote DevToolsServer.
+This new DevToolsServer runs in the parent process but is separated from any existing DevTools DevToolsServer that spawned earlier for regular DevTools usage.
+Thanks to this, we will be able to debug files loaded in those regular DevToolsServers used for content toolboxes, about:debugging, ...

 Then we need to start the client Firefox.
 To do that, `browser-toolbox/Launcher.jsm` creates a profile that will be a copy of the current profile loaded in the target Firefox, so that all user preferences can be automatically ported over.
 As a reminder both client and target Firefox will run simultaneously, so they can't use the same profile.